 Short-term and long-term gains

-If you owned it for more than a year, you have a long-term gain.
+If you owned it for more than a year, you would normally have a long-term gain.
 The distinction is extremely important, since tax rates on long-term gains are generally significantly lower than those on short-term gains.

 A secondary use of Form 1099-B is to report barter exchange transactions.